122 Conversations on Instagram!

 Labovitz was on hand for the opening at the Växö Konsthall in Växjö, Sweden on March 4, 2017 as well as DSCI delegate Alison Aune, PHD Area Chair in Art Education.
 In the days following the Växjö opening, Labovitz facilitated multiple workshops every day.
 These workshops continued even after her departure facilitated by local art and education professionals.
 Children, students, adults and new immigrant families to Sweden all contributed to the engagement piece, ‘Choices’ in their unique ways.
 The exhibition concluded on April 3, 2017.
 In addition to Alison Aune, DSCI delegates who traveled to Sweden were Terese Tomanek, Gary Anderson, Gary Boelhower, John Schmidt, Chelly Townsend and Patti Maguire.

 The Russian installation opened in Petrozavodsk, Russia on May 25 and continued through June 17, 2017 at Petrozavodsk City Exhibition Hall.
 The site specific pieces were again hand carried into the country by a DSCI representative, Devan Burnette.
 Dan Nolan, Assistant Professor Foreign Languages and Literature, at the University of MN was instrumental in identifying Devan and a wonderful liaison for the project.
 Labovitz was able to attend the opening through virtual means, addressing the crowd via Skype.
 Several art workshops were conducted with adults, youth and students with the help of the staff at the exhibition hall and local art teachers.
-Many more Choices tiles were added to the growing collection and will be exhibited in Duluth next year!
+Many more Choices tiles were added to the growing collection!

 The final international venue concluded in Ohara Isumi-City in November 2017.
 Labovitz traveled to Japan with the DSCI delegation to attend the wonderful opening reception with the mayor and the Japanese Sister Cities delegates.
-The culminating archive exhibition is scheduled for September 25 – January 6, 2019 at the Tweed Museum of Art.
+The culminating archive exhibition opened September 25 and continued through January 6, 2019 at the Tweed Museum of Art.
+The October 25 opening was a large success and attended by Duluth Mayor Emily Larson.
 122 Conversations had its inaugural opening in 2015 in Thunder Bay at the Thunder Bay Art Gallery.

 See press from all locations.